800 University WaySpartanburg, SC 293031-864-503-5000

 Costa Rica is a relatively small country, half the size of the state of Kentucky.
-It is a natural paradise with a permanent spring climate - 72 degrees Fahrenheit (22 C), with 20% of the territory made up of forest reserves, dozens of national parks, rain forests, white sanded and secluded beaches on two oceans and active volcanoes.
-Although San Jose, the capital, is a large, densely populated city, it is just a short distance from beaches, volcanoes, rain forests, and national parks.
+It is a natural paradise with a permanent spring climate - 72 degrees Fahrenheit (22 C).
+The country is made up of forest reserves, dozens of national parks, rain forests, active volcanoes and white, sandy and secluded beaches on two oceans.
+Although San Jose, the capital city, is a large, densely populated city, it is just a short distance from beaches, volcanoes, rain forests and national parks.

-So, if you are interested in volcanoes, rainforests, butterfly farms, waterfalls, mountain biking, exotic fruits, canopy tours, eco-tourism, seeing both oceans at once, surfing, or wildlife, maybe you should sign up.
+If you are interested in volcanoes, rainforests, butterfly farms, waterfalls, mountain biking, exotic fruits, canopy tours, eco-tourism, seeing both oceans at once, surfing or wildlife, this may be the opportunity for you!

 Class can fulfill your language requirement or explore advanced topics in Spanish.
-Earn up to 6 credit hours while studying in Costa Rica.
-Financial Aid can be appied to the cost of the trip.
+Earn up to six credit hours while studying in Costa Rica.
+Financial Aid can be applied to the cost of the trip.

 Educational Focus: 35,000 students enrolled from all over the world